Shallow Water Memory: Stokes and Darwin Drifts: Memory in forced linearized shallow water, Darwin drift

 \section{Memory in forced linearized shallow water, Darwin drift}

-In shallow water systems Darwin drift (Charles G. Darwin, 1953) \cite{Darwin_1953} refers to the permanent displacement of a fluid parcel as a result of the passage of a body through a fluid.
+In shallow water systems Darwin drift \footnote{This was introduced in 1953 by Charles G. Darwin who is a grandson of the renowned biologist Charles R. Darwin.} \cite{Darwin_1953} refers to the permanent displacement of a fluid parcel as a result of the passage of a body through a fluid.
 See the animation in \cite{Wiki-Darwin}.
 To study this, we need to consider the shallow water system in the presence of an external force ${\cal F}_i$ density which may be formulated by,

 Kelvin's circulation theorem implies that ${\cal F}_i$ should come from gradient of a potential density, pressure field $P$, i.e. ${\cal F}_i=-\partial_i P$.
 These equations may be obtained from the action